Written by Divinity Nutra, Updated on February 7, 2023

 Home remedies often serve the purpose of healing digestive problems and are fairly effective most of the time.
 Among them, apple cider vinegar has been rapidly gaining popularity.
-Previously known for its role in diabetic treatments and weight loss, ACV may also be capable of dealing with gastrointestinal dysfunctions.
+Known for its role in treating diabetic conditions like neuropathy, and helping with weight loss, ACV may also be capable of dealing with gastrointestinal dysfunctions like acid reflux.
 But, does it work?

 Apple Cider Vinegar for Acid Reflux

 The form of vinegar produced by crushing, distilling, and fermenting apples is called apple cider vinegar.
 This low-calorie drink is high on acetic acid and is often credited for its numerous health benefits.
-ACV is considered an effective detox and cleanse solution for the body and is useful in the fields of skincare, haircare, weight loss, and as a potential natural remedy for gout.
+ACV is considered an effective detox and cleanse solution for the body and is useful in the fields of skincare, haircare, weight loss, and as a potential natural remedy for gout and gallstones.